-Each researcher that intends to use CRICBristol facilities must be given a building induction and are required to familiarise themselves with the Quality Manual.
+Each researcher that intends to use CRICBristol facilities must be given a building induction and are required to familiarise themselves with the Quality Manual (PDF, 4,430kB).
 For projects using the MRI scanner, all researchers must successfully complete MRI Safety Training before they are eligible to take part in the study.

 Satisfactory risk assessment